metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 ## Seahawks @ Chargers

 Marquise Goodwin may be yet another additional weapon for the Seahawks, though it helps when Geno Smith's making beautiful passes to him.

+***

+## Chiefs @ 49ers

+Nick Bosa making the same careless offsides error two downs in a row.
+May be a sign of this team's lack of commitment to details.